Description of Holter Monitoring

 The electrodes are like conventional EKG patches and make it possible to record the heart's electrical activity.
-The wires are attached to a tape recorder that is worn for 24 hours on a belt around the waist or on a shoulder strap like a shoulder bag.
+The wires are attached to a digital recorder that is worn for 24 hours on a belt around the waist or on a shoulder strap like a shoulder bag.

 The patient or parents can remove the monitor after 24 hours or bring the child back to Cincinnati Children's Heart Institute for removal of the monitor.